tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddARandomTrafficToScene/index.md

     <!-- ![Traffic intersection add traffic light gif](traffic_intersection_add_traffic_light.gif) -->
     <img src="traffic_intersection_add_traffic_light.gif" alt="Traffic intersection add traffic light gif" width="600"/>

-1. Then add as many Traffic light as you want your group to have and from the drop-down menu select the Traffic lights you want to have
+1. Then add as many Traffic Lights as you want your group to have.
+From the drop-down menu select the Traffic Lights you want to add.

     <!-- ![Traffic intersection add traffic light 2 gif](traffic_intersection_add_traffic_light2.gif) -->
     <img src="traffic_intersection_add_traffic_light2.gif" alt="Traffic intersection add traffic light 2 gif" width="600"/>

     !!!note
-        If you have a lot of traffic lights you can select them visually from the Scene the same as you had selected Traffic Lanes in the [Random Traffic Simulator](#add-spawnable-lanes)
+        If you have a lot of Traffic Lights it can be challenging to add them from the list.
+        You can select them visually from the Scene the same as you had selected Traffic Lanes in the [Random Traffic Simulator](#add-spawnable-lanes).

 #### Create lighting sequences
 Lighting Sequences is the list of commands based on which the Traffic Lights will operate on given intersection.